leifdenby/uclales-utils/README.md

 python -m luigi --module uclales.output Extract3D --file-prefix rico --tn 5 --var-name w --local-scheduler
 ```

-To run the executing across multiple workers in parallel you must start
+To run the extraction across multiple workers in parallel you must start
 `luigid` in a separate process, and then run the above command replacing
 `--local-scheduler` with `--workers <number-of-workers>`